MouMoud-dev/MUDSTAR-LODLIGHTS/README.md

 1. Download the latest release or clone this repository
 2. In Blender, go to `Edit > Preferences > Add-ons`
-3. Click `Install` and select the `py/__init__.py` file
+3. Click `Install` and select the `__init__.py` file from the root folder
 4. Enable the "MUDSTAR LOD Lights" addon from the list
-5. The addon panel will appear in the 3D View sidebar under the "MUDSTAR" tab
+5. The addon panel will appear in the 3D View sidebar under the "M*LODLights" tab

 ## Usage

 1. Select a light object in your scene
 2. Open the sidebar (press `N` in the 3D viewport)
-3. Navigate to the "MUDSTAR" tab
+3. Navigate to the "M*LODLights" tab
-4. Configure LOD light settings:
+4. View LOD light information and configure settings:
    - **Enable LOD Light**: Toggle LOD generation for this light
    - **Intensity**: Set the light intensity for LOD
    - **Color**: Choose the light color